Last Updated on February 26, 2022 by the staff of TheAllElectricLawn

 I know from personal experience I have smashed my shins with rocks I didn’t see a few times trimming around my home.

 Proper Technique is Key

 Hold the weed trimmer close to your body while you’re cutting grass.
 You’ll want to position it so the head is at a comfortable height and the trimmer line is at a comfortable angle.
 Trim around and edge first.
-Then start trimming that area.
+Then start trimming that area with the weed whacker.

 Steady as She Goes

-This is much the same as you would cut with a regular lawnmower, obviously without the swinging part.
+This is much the same as you would cut with regular lawn mowers, obviously without the swinging part.

 Finish the Trimming

 After you have finished cutting the grass to your desired height, make sure the grass is even.
 You will then want to use the weed trimmer for its designed purpose and that is trimming.